laurenwillett/nuts-for-ysos/README.md

 # go nuts!

 To-do list:
--TEST EVERYTHING AGAIN!!
-- Finish up the notebook that puts everything together and shows how to interpret results
-- I could make import_templates.py do less unit conversions
 - Write notes in README for users about:
   - What packages to install, and their versions
-  - the limitations in wavelength range for this tool
-  - the resolution of the templates, the convolution to match resolution of the target YSO
   - how someone would change what features the fitting process evaluates
   - toggling whether or not to use PanSTARRS rmag and imag as a feature
   - how to switch out what photometry you use altogether